openaps/docs/docs/getting-started/hardware.md

 ### AAA Batteries

 Repeated wireless communication with the pump drains the battery quite quickly.
 With a loop running every five minutes, a standard alkaline AAA—recommended by Medtronic—lasts somewhere between four to six days before the pump goes to a "Low Battery" state and stops allowing wireless transmission.
-Lithium batteries last significantly longer but do not give much warning when they are about to die.
+Lithium batteries last significantly longer but do not give much warning when they are about to die, but alerts can be created to provide warning about the status of the battery.
 For further information on batteries, see [this study](https://gist.github.com/channemann/0a81661b78703fcb8da6) on AAA battery use in a looping pump.

 ### Cases